onspot-tools/devlab/README.md

 where:
 -l <lang> - Use devlab for a specific language.
 Default: devlab comes up with Python and JUlia.
 -v <version> - Use devlab for a specific version of a language.
-Default: Version 1
+Default: latest version

 The other commands are explained below.
 ## Starting devlab